Are you trying to figure out what lens is best for insect photography?

 However, what truly distinguishes this product are the circular-shaped background highlights for portrait shooting that it produces thanks to the classical extending barrel focusing system through which light enters.

-TOKINA 100MM F2.8 is a perfect choice for those looking for high resolution combined with a beautiful bokeh effect on portrait shooting!
+TOKINA 100MM F2.8 is perfect for high resolution combined with a beautiful bokeh effect on portrait shooting!

 One of the best lenses for insect photography is perfect for anyone who needs a high-powered lens with an ultrasonic silent drive that offers quick and quiet focusing.